discordjs/guide/guide/popular-topics/faq.md

 ```

 ::: tip
-Mentions in embeds may resolve correctly in embed description and field values but will never notify the user.
+Mentions in embeds may resolve correctly in embed titles, descriptions and field values but will never notify the user.
 Other areas do not support mentions at all.
 :::

 ### How do I control which users and/or roles are mentioned in a message?